-The Nepal – India border crossing at Birganj and Raxaul is the main crossing point for most trucks crossing between the two countries.
-Luckily, it’s easy for tourists to cross, too.
+The Nepal – India border crossing at Birganj and Raxaul is the main border crossing point for trucks crossing between the two countries.
+Luckily, it’s easy for tourists, too.

 From Nepal, this border can be easily reached from both Kathmandu (8 hours) and Pokhara (6 hours).
 Raxaul, which is in the state of Bihar, is best reached from Patna (6 hours).
 This post will focus on getting from Kathmandu to Birganj to cross into India, but the reverse direction is very similar.

 Buses from Kathmandu to Birganj leave from the “New Bus Station”, officially named Gongabu Bus Park, roughly 10 minutes from Thamel.
 A taxi from Thamel costs roughly 150 NPR with a meter.
 Expect to pay 200 NPR if the driver doesn’t want to use a meter.
 The driver will probably drop you off across from the bus station, as entering costs another 20 NPR.